 If you are looking for a nice place for a special occasion, the property would be one of the best in Hakone.
-The staff arranges cakes to celebrate an anniversary at additional charges if you request in advance.
+The staff arranges cakes to celebrate an anniversary at additional charges.

 TOP5 Best Romantic Hotels and Ryokans in Hakone

 There are no elevators in the building, so you will need to take the stairs.
 If you want to frequent the bar, a room on the first floor is convenient.
 If you want to frequent the lounge on the second floor, a room on the second floor is convenient.
 The communal hot spring baths are on the first basement floor.
 Only one suite room with a private hot spring bath is available.

 All of the amenities are taken care of including enough toiletries, yukatas, one-piece dress for women, a coffee machine with capsules, snacks, cup noodles, tea bags, a complimentary mini-bar including beer, champaign, wine, etc. There are bath amenities and skincare products in the bathroom.
 Also, a CD player, Bluetooth, and a DVD player were placed in our room.
 Room service is not available.
 The free Wifi reception was excellent.
 There is no convenience store nearby.